microsoft/Azure-Analytics-and-AI-Engagement/00-setup-instructions.md

 ![Login page](./media/00-01.png "Login page")

 2. **Enter** the requested details and **select** Submit.
-3. On the labs page, **select** on the Launch Lab button.
+3. On the labs' page, **select** on the Launch Lab button.
 Wait while your environment is being prepared.
-It might take 5 minutes to 15 minutes to provision environment.
+It might take 5 minutes to 15 minutes to provision the environment.

 ![Lab Launch](./media/00-02.png "Lab Launch")

-4. You will receive an email within 15 minutes which will contain the credentials and another link to access the demo.
+4. You will receive an email within 15 minutes, which will contain the credentials and another link to access the demo.
 If you don’t receive the email, please __look in your junk folder__.

 5. **Select** Launch Lab